 How to order free at-home COVID tests

-Placing your order for tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
+Placing an order for your free COVID tests is easy: Go to the special USPS website, enter your name, provide your shipping address (even if it’s a residential P.O. box), and hit Check Out Now under the order summary that confirms the delivery is entirely free.
 You can also provide an email address if you want to get shipment notifications, but you don’t have to.

-Those living in multi-family, co-living, or other shared living spaces can place more than one order as long as the USPS knows the address houses multiple unrelated families, but may be unable to if the government doesn’t know several families live there.
+Those living in multi-family, co-living, or other shared living spaces can place more than one order for free COVID tests as long as the USPS knows the address houses multiple unrelated families, but may be unable to if the government doesn’t know several families live there.
 If that happens, you can file a service request or call the USPS help desk at 1-800-ASK-USPS (1-800-275-8777) to try to get it fixed.

-People with disabilities can call the disability information and access line at 1-888-677-1199 between 9 a.m. and 8 p.m.
-EST, Monday through Friday, or email DIAL@usaginganddisability.org.
+People with disabilities can call the disability information and access line at 1-888-677-1199 between 8 a.m. and midnight ET, seven days a week, or email DIAL@usaginganddisability.org.

 When to expect delivery